For Inspiration and Recognition of Science and Technology

-For Inspiration and Recognition of Science and Technology (FIRST) is an international youth organization that operates the FIRST Robotics Competition, FIRST Lego League Challenge, FIRST Lego League Explore, FIRST Lego League Discover, and FIRST Tech Challenge competitions.
+For Inspiration and Recognition of Science and Technology (FIRST) is an international youth organization that operates the FIRST Robotics Competition, FIRST Tech Challenge, FIRST Lego League Challenge, FIRST Lego League Explore, and FIRST Lego League Discover competitions.
 Founded by Dean Kamen and Woodie Flowers in 1989, its expressed goal is to develop ways to inspire students in engineering and technology fields.
 Its philosophy is expressed by the organization as Coopertition and Gracious Professionalism.

-FIRST also operates FIRST Place, a research facility at FIRST Headquarters in Manchester, New Hampshire, where it holds educational programs and day camps for students and teachers.
+FIRST also operates FIRST Place, a research facility at FIRST headquarters in Manchester, New Hampshire, where it holds educational programs and day camps for students and teachers.

 Structure

 FIRST operates as a non-profit public charity corporation.
 It licenses qualified teams, usually affiliated with schools or other youth organizations, to participate in its competitions.
 The teams in turn pay a fee to FIRST; these fees, the majority of which are redistributed to pay for teams' kit of parts and other services, comprise the majority of revenue of FIRST.
 The supreme body of FIRST is its board of directors, which includes corporate executives and former government officials.
 FIRST also has an executive advisory board and several senior advisors; these advisors include engineers, involved volunteers, and other senior organizers.
 Day-to-day operations are run by a senior management team, consisting of a CEO and a variety of vice presidents and additional officers for a total of 10 individuals.